Random Feedback Shift Registers, and the Limit Distribution for Largest Cycle Lengths: Toggling

 The picture in Figure~\vref{fig 6}, viewed as occurring on a 10.556 by 10.556 square, closely resembles a (standard, rate $1 \, dy \, dx$) two-dimensional Poisson process, in each secondary color pair.
 And overall, ignoring color, the picture resembles the rate ${k \choose 2} \, dy \, dx$ Poisson process on the $t/ \sqrt{N}$ by $t/ \sqrt{N}$ square.

 There are additional requirements for the Poisson process, beyond having intensity $1 \, dy \, dx$.
 Namely, probabilistic independence for the counts in disjoint regions.
 We do have a good Poisson process approximation, for a combination of two reasons.
-First, the good event $G$ gives a high-probability coupling (tending to zero provided that $t^3n/N^2 \to 0$) between coin tossing and the $k$ de Bruijn segments of length $t$.
-Second, the Chen-Stein method, Theorem 3 of \cite{AGG89}, gives a total-variation distance upper bound (tending to zero provided that $t^3n/N^2 \to 0$) between the process of indicators of leftmost $(n-1)$-tuple repeats for coin tossing, and a process with the same intensity, but mutually independent coordinates.
+First, the good event $G=\Gkt$ from Theorem \ref{kt theorem} gives a high-probability coupling (since $t=N^{.6}$ entails $t^3n^3/N^2 \to 0$) between coin tossing and the $k$ de Bruijn segments of length $t$.
+Second, the Chen-Stein method, Theorem 3 of \cite{AGG89}, gives a total-variation distance upper bound (tending to zero since $t=N^{.6}$ entails $t^3n/N^2 \to 0$) between the process of indicators of leftmost $(n-1)$-tuple repeats for coin tossing, and a process with the same intensity, but mutually independent coordinates.

 We get our intuition from the Poisson process.
 But for our proofs, we will work directly with the discrete, dependent processes.